 In Texas, each county is responsible for voter registration, where to vote, when to vote, how to vote, what is on the ballot, how to become a Volunteer Deputy Registrar or an Election Judge.

-The League of Women Voters of Texas conducted its fourth survey of Texas county websites in late October early November 2019.
+The League of Women Voters of Texas conducted its fifth survey of Texas county websites for the primary election in February/March 2020.
 The League is proud to celebrate counties large and small which meet the needs of the diverse voters in their county.
-Counties and voters may use the League’s Checklist for County Election Websites or the 2019 Complete List of Best Practices for County Election Websites to advocate for improvements and to prepare for the upcoming 2020 Primary and General Elections.
+Counties and voters may use the League’s Safe Voting to share on Encouraging Safe Voting on County Election Websites, Checklist for County Election Websites or the 2019 Complete List of Best Practices for County Election Websites to advocate for improvements and to prepare for the upcoming 2020 Primary and General Elections.

 Grace Chimene, president of the League of Women Voters of Texas

 |March 2020 Report||March 2020 Appendix|

 Use this to guide to review your county election website and advocate for improvements as needed.